stuharvey/acm/src/documents/index.html.md

 a four day event (Monday through Thursday) starting on September 30th and concluding on October 3rd.

+*If you are looking for the computer science option regarding the department, it is listed as "Electrical Engineering & Computer Science."*

 [Rackspace OpenStack Seminar Registration](http://goo.gl/52FrH9)